USPD Architecture

 - Native Yield: USPD holders benefit from the staking yield generated by the underlying stETH collateral.
 This yield is reflected through a rebasing mechanism in the user-facing

-. - Overcollateralization: All minted USPD is backed by stETH collateral held in dedicated escrow contracts.
+USPDToken. - Overcollateralization: All minted USPD is backed by stETH collateral held in dedicated escrow contracts.
 The minimum collateralization ratio required to avoid liquidation is 125% for the most senior stabilizer, and this threshold decreases by 0.5% for each subsequent stabilizer.

 - Decentralized Stabilization: The system relies on independent actors (“Stabilizers”) to provide the excess collateral required for overcollateralization.